liamzdenek/sourcegraph-application/memory-bank/activeContext.md

    - **Rationale**: Provides structured interaction with repositories and better control
    - **Considerations**: Need to handle tool execution errors and token usage

+10. **Claude API Access**:
+    - **Decision**: Using direct API calls with fetch instead of relying solely on the SDK
+    - **Rationale**: Provides better error handling, debugging, and compatibility with newer models
+    - **Considerations**: Need to manage API versioning and headers correctly

+11. **Conversation History Storage**:
+    - **Decision**: Using a comprehensive structure to store the full conversation including tool calls
+    - **Rationale**: Provides complete context for understanding AI reasoning and debugging
+    - **Considerations**: Need to manage potentially large conversation histories efficiently

 ### Technical Considerations

 1. **GitHub API Integration**: